txt/se21/docs/00hello.md

 ## 1970s: Personnel

+Alan Kay: the best way to predict the future is to invent it.

-Microelectronics and the Personal Computer Alan C. Kay Scientific American Vol. 237, No. 3 (September 1977), pp. 230-245
+- If you want to see what he meant: [Microelectronics and the Personal Computer](http://mnielsen.github.io/notes/kay/micro.pdf) Alan C. Kay Scientific
+American Vol. 237, No. 3 (September 1977), pp. 230-245

 <img width="680" alt="image" src="https://user-images.githubusercontent.com/29195/129641843-1cb3cead-6aa8-4b4f-9bd1-69d8fa617a8d.png">